Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 To do this, we will use the `env!()` macro I mentioned earlier.
-Remember that macros in Rust are, as far as we are concerned, basically the same as functions--except a macro has an exclamation point after it's name to denote that it is a macro.
+Remember that macros in Rust are, as far as we are concerned, basically the same as functions—except a macro has an exclamation point after it's name to denote that it is a macro.
 The `env!()` macro takes one argument: a string key corresponding to the variable we want.